AlgoMaster Logo

 Understanding the Problem

-Picture the elevation map as a cross-section of terrain.
-When it rains, water fills up the valleys between the bars.
-The question is: how many units of water are trapped in total?
+The elevation map is a cross-section of terrain.
+When it rains, water fills the valleys between the bars.
+The question is how many units of water are trapped in total.

-The key insight is to think about water on a per-bar basis rather than trying to figure out entire pools at once.
-For any single bar at index i, the water above it is determined by the tallest bars to its left and right.
-Water rises to the level of the shorter of those two tallest bars (because it would spill over the shorter side), and then you subtract the bar's own height.
+The cleanest way to count it is per bar rather than per pool.
+For any single bar at index i, the water sitting above it is bounded by the tallest bar to its left and the tallest bar to its right.
+Water rises only to the level of the shorter of those two walls, since it would spill over the shorter side, and then the bar's own height is subtracted.

-So the formula for water at position i is: water[i] = min(maxLeft, maxRight) - height[i], where maxLeft is the tallest bar from index 0 to i, and maxRight is the tallest bar from index i to n-1.
-If this value is negative (the bar is taller than the surrounding walls), no water sits above it, so the contribution is 0.
+So the water at position i is water[i] = min(maxLeft, maxRight) - height[i], where maxLeft is the tallest bar from index 0 to i and maxRight is the tallest bar from index i to n-1.
+If that value is negative (the bar is taller than the surrounding walls), no water sits above it and the contribution is 0.

 Key Constraints: